jensstein/oandbackup/FAQ.md

 #### What is root access used for?

-Accessing the APK+data of all apps (including system apps and special backups)
+Accessing the APK+data of all apps (including system apps and special backups), so to access [all the necessary paths in the filesystem](#what-are-all-these-backup-parts-icons--which-parts-does-a-backup-of-an-app-consist-of).

 #### Why is OABX so slow?